 Campus Magnum is a transformation-themed, gay erotica card game.
 It contains explicit content as well as descriptions of domination, submission, humiliation, and sadomasochism.
 The fantastical events depicted are intended purely for the enjoyment of the player and are in no way meant to promote hate speech, sexism, or intolerance toward any group of people.
 If any of that subject matter will hamper your enjoyment of the game or you aren't interested in M/M content, I suggest giving this one a pass.

 This is my first attempt at making a game, and creative writing in general, so you'll likely encounter typos, bugs, or other errors.
 If so, please report them, either in the TFGames discussion thread or in the "Bug Report" thread on my itch.io page.
 Your feedback is greatly appreciated.
+If you would like to help support this or another interactive transformation project I am currently developing, consider joining my Patreon.
+And please do consider joining the Homotextual Gaming Discord Server where I and many other developers and players of homoerotic games get together to chat.

 v0.8.0 Themes are for 8th Version Updates